Document Type : Original Articles

 Authors

-2 Department of Microbiology and Immunology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran
+Department of Microbiology and Immunology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran.

-3 Department of Pathobiology, Faculty of Veterinary Medicine, University of Tabriz, Postal Code: 5166616471, Tabriz, Iran
+Department of Pathobiology, Faculty of Veterinary Medicine, University of Tabriz, Tabriz, Iran.

 Abstract

-Objectives: This study aims to provide comprehensive data on the clinical presentation, post-mortem findings, and molecular diagnosis of a BT outbreak in Zel sheep flocks in Mazandaran province, Iran, to understand the virus's impact and Precognition better.
+Objectives: This study aims to provide comprehensive data on the clinical presentation, post-mortem findings, and molecular diagnosis of a BT outbreak in Zel sheep flocks in Mazandaran Province, Iran, to better understand the virus’s impact and precognition.

-Methods: During the 2018 outbreak, clinical and post-mortem evaluations were conducted on 12 flocks (1,800 sheep).
-Samples, including blood and tissue from both live and dead sheep, were collected and analyzed using RT-PCR and nested PCR to confirm Bluetongue virus (BTV) presence.
+Methods: During the 2018 outbreak, clinical and post-mortem evaluations were conducted on 12 flocks (1800 sheep).
+Samples, including blood and tissue from both live and dead sheep, were collected and analyzed using reverse transcription polymerase chain reaction (RT-PCR) and nested PCR to confirm BT virus (BTV) presence.

 Conclusion: This study reaffirms the enzootic nature of BT in Iran and stresses the critical role of clinical, necropsy, and molecular diagnostics in managing BT outbreaks.
-In order to minimize future outbreaks and economic losses from the effects of BTV on sheep health in the regions, it is recommended that preventive measures such as vaccination programs, serotype monitoring, enhanced surveillance, vector control, and regulation of livestock movement be adopted.
+To minimize future outbreaks and economic losses from BTV’s effects on sheep health in the regions, adopting preventive measures such as vaccination programs, serotype monitoring, enhanced surveillance, vector control, and regulation of livestock movement is recommended.

 Keywords